Cities2Modding/MOOB/README.md

 2. Place the MOOB plugin file into the `BepInEx/plugins` folder in your Cities Skylines 2 game directory.
 3. Launch the game, and MOOB will be active.

+## Features
+1. **Import .PNG, .TIFF or .RAW images:** 16-bit RAW is preferred but if you need to you can use PNG or TIFF formats.
+2. **Automatically resize Cities Skylines 1 Heightmaps**: If you import an 1081x1081 heightmap it will resize to an approximate 1:1ish scale to Cities Skylines 1.
+3. **8-bit to 16-bit channel conversion**: If you import an 8-bit image it will convert it for you.
+It will run 10 passes of blurring to try to prevent terracing.
+(This is WIP and results may not be the best.)

 ## Usage

 Once installed, MOOB will automatically enhance the Map Editor's functionality.
 Open Cities Skylines 2 and access the Map Editor to experience the improvements.